 School of Chemistry and Chemical Engineering Student Wins Prestigious Award from Almac Group

-Almac Group, a global contract pharmaceutical development and manufacturing organisation, has announced Philip Jamieson as the winner of the 2021 Almac McKervey Award for Excellence in Organic Chemistry.
+Almac Group, a global contract pharmaceutical development and manufacturing organisation, has announced Alex Olsen as the winner of the 2022 Almac McKervey Award for Excellence in Organic Chemistry.

-Philip, who is a MSci Chemistry student within the School of Chemistry and Chemical Engineering at Queen's, currently undertaking a year-long industrial placement with Almac Group, received his award and a £1,500 bursary towards his tuition fees from Dr Stephen Barr, Managing Director and President of Almac Sciences & Almac Discovery, on 7th September 2021.
+Alex, a MChem Chemistry student who has begun a year-long industrial placement in Almac Sciences’ Process Development Chemistry group, received his award and a £1,500 bursary towards his tuition fees from Dr Stephen Barr, Managing Director and President, Almac Sciences & Almac Discovery.

-The Almac McKervey award, was established in 2018 as a commemoration to the life and work of one of Ireland’s most distinguished scientists, Professor Tony McKervey, who passed away in June 2017.
-Born in Ederney, Co Fermanagh in 1938, Tony earned a degree in Chemistry from Queen's in 1961.
-A former Professor of Organic Chemistry at both University College Cork and Queen’s University Belfast, Tony founded Almac’s Sciences Business Unit in 1992 and continued to support Almac as a member of the Sciences’ senior management team until his death at the age of 78.
+The Almac McKervey award was established in 2018 as a commemoration to the life and work of one of Ireland’s most distinguished scientists, Professor Tony McKervey, who passed away in June 2017.
+A former Professor of Organic Chemistry at both University College Cork and Queen’s University Belfast, Tony founded Almac’s Sciences business unit in 1992 and continued to support Almac as a member of the Sciences’ senior management team until his death at the age of 78.

 Professor McKervey was an esteemed academic and an industry expert, having received the ASTRA Award of the Royal Dublin Society in 1986 and the Boyle-Higgins Gold Medal of the Institute of Chemistry of Ireland in 1993.
 He also authored over 270 published research papers in world-renowned journals.